TradeIdeasPhilip/riemann-surfaces/README.md

 You could slide that intersection somewhere else and the picture would mean the same thing.
 The advantage of my program over a picture like this one is that my program shows the total symmetry of the problem.

+## Branch Points

+Take another look at the picture above.

+The point in the center where everything comes together is the origin, 0+0𝓲.
+On my program this is marked with a brown point.

+This point is special because if the input goes here, both of the outputs will have the same value.
+This is called a "branch point."

+A branch point causes a problem in calculus.
+Normally when I'm calculating the next output point I can clearly choose which point will make the path smooth and continuous.
+At the branch point the process would be ambiguous, so the answer is no longer well defined.
+In calculus terminology you'd say the square root of 𝒛 "analytic" everywhere _except_ for this point.
+In layman's terms, that's a bad point that we want to avoid.

+For the square root of 𝒛 (labeled `𝒛=𝒘²` in my code) the input and the outputs all go to 0 at the same time.
+That is not always the case.
+A branch point always refers to position of the input, not the output.

+Look at `𝒘³-𝒛·𝒘-2=0` for a more interesting example.
+There are three different branch points.
+Each time the input goes near one, two of the outputs get very close to each other.
+If you could click exactly at the branch point, the two outputs would overlap.

+The natural log of 𝒛 (labeled `𝒛=𝒆ʷ`) is even more interesting.
+As with the square root, there is one branch point and it is at 0.
+But there are infinitely many answers.
+As the input approaches 0, the outputs will all approach infinity.
+And they will each approach infinity from a different direction!

+Note that the branch points depend on the equation.
+We have no choice in where to place them.

+## Branch Cuts

+Take another look at the picture.
+The "0" next to the red edge is 1+0𝓲.
+The line connecting that to the branch point is the real axis, a.k.a. the real number line.

+Notice where the surface intersects itself.
+This corresponds to the dashed brown line in my program.

+Ideally you completely ignore this self intersection.
+From a practical standpoint, you just try to move it out of the way.
+Unlike the branch points, you get some leeway in the position _and shape_ of this intersection.

+What if you only looked at the surface from above and ignored anything that wasn't visible?
+You'd see a single complex plane.
+If you avoid the branch point and the ray where the surface intersects itself, you could do normal math there.
+You could pick either of the two outputs and it would be a normal function, as long as you stayed away from the self intersections.
+In calculus terminology, the function would be analytic in the entire complex plane except at the branch point and along the branch cut.

+When I say "normal" or "analytic" I mean you could could make a function that

+- takes in a single complex input and returns a single complex output,
+- is defined everywhere I just described, and
+- gives two outputs that are arbitrarily close together if the two inputs are sufficiently close together.

+My software will automatically move the branch cut out of your way each time you click to save a point in the path.
+Use the check box to show the cut.
+Move the mouse around the branch cut without clicking to see what happens when you don't move the branch cut.
+In this case you can move the input a small amount and the output will jump a lot.

+For some formulas I have disabled the branch cut.
+The function still give the right answers.
+And as long as you make small moves between each click and don't get too close to the branch point, everything will work fine.
+It was just too complicated for me to show more.

 ## History

 I recreated something I did in school.